-How Browsers Track You
+How Browsers Track You & Your Personal Information

-For example, let’s say you go to a website that had Google AdSense ads in the sidebar.
+For example, let’s say you go to a website that has Google AdSense ads in the sidebar.
 You then leave that website and go to one that sells audio equipment.
 That company sells advertisements to Google AdSense, so, for a week afterward, you see a sale from that company before every YouTube video you watch.